Our Japan holidays

 Our top Japan holidays

-Our Japan cultural holidays travel guide lifts the lid on everything from the ancient art of the Japanese tea ceremony to sushi etiquette, and from Gion, Kyoto’s geisha district, to enlightening walks along the Golden Route, following in the footsteps of samurai warriors.
+The culture of Japan is a highlight of any visit; from the ancient art of the Japanese tea ceremony to sushi etiquette, and from Gion, Kyoto's geisha district, to enlightening walks along the Golden Route, following in the footsteps of samurai warriors.
 Other highlights of Japan’s ever-intriguing culture include meditation, solitude and vegetarian cuisine at a mountain monastic retreat, and the pleasures of staying in a ryokan.
 These traditional country inns often have an onsen (hot spring bath) attached, and the intricate rituals involved in taking a dip could almost fill a guidebook on their own.

 Japan’s iconic sakura (cherry blossom) bloom from south to north as the climate warms, draping parks and gardens the length of the archipelago in delightful shades of pink and white, and prompting hanami (cherry blossom-viewing parties) throughout the spring.
 The cherry blossoms have been revered in Japan for centuries, and have inspired the works of countless poets, artists and philosophers.
 Since different regions all-too-briefly come into bloom at different times, it pays to learn the best time to see the cherry blossom in Japan and how to avoid the crowds.